KosmasDev/dbt-task-jaffle-shop/README.md

 This section provides a step-by-step guide to loading the datasets, transforming the raw data, and building models to extract meaningful insights.

 ### 📥 Load the Data
+There are multiple ways to load the data for this project.
+Below, you’ll find the approach used in this setup, along with an alternative method you can consider.
+- **Approach 1: Utilize the sample data in the repo**

+> [!IMPORTANT]
+> Seeds in dbt are static CSV files typically used to upload small reference datasets that support modeling workflows.
+In this project, seeds are leveraged as a convenient way to ingest sample data quickly.
+While this is not the primary purpose of seeds - ***since dbt is not designed as a data ingestion or loading tool*** - using seeds in this way allows us to focus on building and testing models without needing to set up a full external data pipeline.